brickpop/boilerjs/README.md

 	Usage:

-	   $ gulp make      Compile the web files to 'public'"
+	   $ gulp make      Compile the web files to 'public'
 	   $ gulp debug     Start the app locally and reload with Nodemon
 	   $ gulp test      Run the test suite located on test/index.js

-	   $ gulp start     Start the server as a daemon (implies make)
+	   $ gulp start     Start the server as a daemon (implies gulp make)
-	   $ gulp restart   Restart the server (implies make)
+	   $ gulp restart   Restart the server (implies gulp make)
 	   $ gulp stop      Stop the server

 The first three ones are intended for the **development environment**.
-The last three ones are intended to manage the app in a **server**.
+The last three ones are intended to manage the application in a **server**.

 ## Folder structure
 These are the files and folders of the project